Bajrang Punia: Early life and background

+Political career

+On 7 September 2024, Punia joined Indian National Congress along with fellow wrestler Vinesh Phogat after meeting Leader of Opposition, Rahul Gandhi just before the 2024 Haryana Legislative Assembly election.
+According to some political analysts, Punia and Phogat's entry in Congress was a boost for the party, which was aiming to consolidate Jat votes and capitalize on the anti-incumbency against the Haryana BJP in the 2024 state elections.

+On 22 October 2024, Punia took charge as Working President of the All India Kisan Congress at the Congress party headquarters in the New Delhi in the presence of senior party leaders, including All India Kisan Congress National President, Sukhpal Singh Khaira, Congress General Secretary Kumari Selja, former Union Minister Chaudhary Birendra Singh, and newly elected party MLA and former wrestler Vinesh Phogat.
+According to senior Congress leaders, Punia was expected to raise the voice of the farmers and labourers of the country in his new important role in the party.

+Sports career

 2013 Asian Wrestling Championships

-In New Delhi, India, in the semi-final bout, Bajrang lost 3-1 to Hwang Ryong-hak of North Korea to win the bronze medal in the men's freestyle 60 kg category.
+In New Delhi, India, in the semi-final bout, Bajrang lost 3–1 to Hwang Ryong-hak of North Korea to win the bronze medal in the men's freestyle 60 kg category.

-In the Round of 16, he faced Shogo Maeda of Japan, beating him 3-1.
-His opponent in the quarter-finals was Morad Hassan of Iran whom he beat 3-1 to qualify for the semi-finals.
+In the Round of 16, he faced Shogo Maeda of Japan, beating him 3–1.
+His opponent in the quarter-finals was Morad Hassan of Iran whom he beat 3–1 to qualify for the semi-finals.

 2013 World Wrestling Championships

 In Budapest, Hungary, Bajrang won the bronze medal in the men's freestyle 60 kg category by qualifying for the bronze medal bout through the repechage round.
-There, he met Enkhsaikhany Nyam-Ochir of Mongolia and beat him 9-2.
+There, he met Enkhsaikhany Nyam-Ochir of Mongolia and beat him 9–2.

-In the Round of 32, he faced Vladimir Dubov of Bulgaria who beat him 7-0.
+In the Round of 32, he faced Vladimir Dubov of Bulgaria who beat him 7–0.
 With the Bulgarian grappler qualifying for the final bout, Bajrang then faced Shogo Maeda of Japan and earned a walkover.
-His next opponent was Ivan Guidea of Romania, and with a 10-3 win over the Romanian, Bajrang earned a spot in the bronze medal bout.
+His next opponent was Ivan Guidea of Romania, and with a 10–3 win over the Romanian, Bajrang earned a spot in the bronze medal bout.

 2014 Commonwealth Games

-In Glasgow, Scotland, he won the silver medal in the men's freestyle 61 kg category, after losing 1-4 to David Tremblay of Canada.
+In Glasgow, Scotland, he won the silver medal in the men's freestyle 61 kg category, after losing 1–4 to David Tremblay of Canada.

-In the Round of 16, Bajrang faced Sasha Madyarchyk of England and beat him 4-0.
-He faced Marno Plaatjies of South Africa in the quarter-finals and won 4-1.
-The Nigerian wrestler, Amas Daniel, was his opponent in the semi-finals and overcame him in a 3-1 score line.
+In the Round of 16, Bajrang faced Sasha Madyarchyk of England and beat him 4–0.
+He faced Marno Plaatjies of South Africa in the quarter-finals and won 4–1.
+The Nigerian wrestler, Amas Daniel, was his opponent in the semi-finals and overcame him in a 3–1 score line.